Google Presents: Critical Insights on How Patients Search for Doctors

-At MyAdvice, for over two decades we’ve been building medical websites and optimizing them for organic search.
+At MyAdvice, we’ve been building medical websites and optimizing them for organic search for over two decades.
 But what good is a visitor to your site who never becomes a patient?

 Here are various ways we help turn your site visitors into future patients.
 Or, if we haven’t built your site, these are areas your site may be lacking, and they could be behind your lack of conversions.

-Make it obvious that you’re the expert they need
+1) Make it obvious that you’re the expert they need.

 Whether you’re an orthopedic surgeon, a dentist, a plastic surgeon, a dermatologist, or any other specialty, there’s one thing your patients come to you for — they view you as an expert and they trust you to perform the procedure they need.

 Is your site getting that across to potential patients?
 No matter your specialty, you’re not unique.
 There are other practices offering the same procedures in your area.
 So you need to position yourself as the obvious choice for the procedure.
 You can do this on your “About Us” page, detailing your background and why you’re in this specialty, not just listing your college training and other personality-less items.

 You can be seen as the expert by providing rich, detailed content describing your procedures.
 This should include well-written, extensive copy; photos; and animations and videos where appropriate.
 Having a two-paragraph description of dental bone grafting, including a few grammatical errors, probably won’t convince many people you’re the expert they should trust with the procedure.

 2) Make the site work for the visitor.